Cannabis Legalization Resources

-The Saskatchewan Registered Nurses’ Association (SRNA) supports a harm reduction approach when responding to the legalization of non-medical cannabis.
-Canada will become the second country in the world to legalize non-medical cannabis.
+The College of Registered Nurses of Saskatchewan (CRNS) supports a harm reduction approach when responding to the legalization of non-medical cannabis.

 Information to Support Professional Nursing Practice

 Registered nurses and nurse practitioners are essential to provide education about the legalization of cannabis, potential risks, and support for populations that may be at increased risk including pregnant women, youth and people with addictions.
 To learn more about cannabis and your role as a registered nurse or nurse practitioner, please review:

 - Cannabis and Your Health – Government of Saskatchewan

 - Information for Health Care Professionals: Cannabis and Cannabinoids – Government of Canada

 - Medical Cannabis: Ask a Practice Advisor – CRNS